 • qualify and apply for scholarships

 Registration is throughout at the year.
-However, you must be at least 15 years old to apply.
-To register contact your school's off-campus education coordinator or career councillor.
+You must be at least 15 years old to apply.
+To register, contact your school's off-campus education coordinator or councillor.

-If you're a 4-H member, tell you leader, as you may register for the Green Certificate 4-H Project in the fall.
+If you're a 4-H member, tell your leader as you may register for the green certificate 4-H project in the fall.

 Choose a specialization